 The gut is affected in up to 90% of patients with systemic sclerosis, so an awareness of nutrition is particularly important if you have this form of the condition.

 Many people living with scleroderma experience symptoms that can lead to a poor appetite and weight loss.
 Because of this, it is really important to choose a balanced diet and maintain weight within a healthy range.
 Doing so may help you to avoid the risk of heart, lung and kidney problems.

 Some elements to ensure you include in your diet are:

 Calcium is important for healthy bones.
 Milk and dairy products are good sources of calcium.
 Other sources of calcium include; fish, dark green vegetables, pulses, seeds, nuts and fortified cereals.
 If you are taking steroids your body's requirements for calcium will be increased.

 Vitamin D is obtained from sunlight and is needed to help absorb and utilise calcium.
-Vitamin D can also be found in some fortified dietary items such as eggs, fat spreads (butter and margarine) and cereals.
+Vitamin D can also be found in certain fortified foods such as eggs, fat spreads (butter and margarine) and cereals.

 The risk of anaemia is reduced with adequate intakes of iron, which can be found in red meat, poultry, fish, eggs and dark green leafy vegetables.
 Drinking a small amount of orange juice can help absorb iron due to the vitamin C content.
 Tea can reduce iron absorption, so should be avoided at meal times.

 If you are managing to keep up a healthy weight, try to ensure that you are having a balanced diet.